gomorpheus/morpheus-docs/administration/plans_pricing/prices.rst

   -  Three Year
   -  Four Year
   -  Five Year

+  ..
+NOTE:: Only Prices configured with matching Price Units can be used in a Price Set.

 Types
   Price Set Types determine what prices the Set is composed of.